CookedSeafood/candy-wrapper/README.md

 ### Performence downside if only install the library?

-No. Except taking a few more milliseconds to start Minecraft.
+No. Except that it takes a few more milliseconds to start Minecraft.